How to split ownership of a home

 Imagine a situation where two sisters co-buy a home for $700,000 with financial assistance from their grandmother.
 If Grandma contributes $500,000 towards the down payment but takes an equity stake of just 3% in the home, the tax authorities will have questions.

 With so many variables, what's the best way to tackle splitting ownership in a home?
 We recommend a top-down approach.
 This method involves getting on the same page about the big picture first.
-Co-buyers start by defining who will be involved, what each party will contribute, and shared goals.
-From there, co-buyers progressively drill down into the details.
+Co-owners start by defining who will be involved, what each party will contribute, and shared goals.
+From there, co-owners progressively drill down into the details.

 Why use a top-down approach?
 It's systematic, and it ensures that you: